Biography

 - Digital innovations for human, machine and environmental health monitoring

-- Physiological and psychological modelling with inference learning and LLMs
+- Physiological and psychological modelling with LLM and human in the loop

 - Robotics and human interactions